maximlapitan/qt_based_recommendation_app/README.md

 Prior to running `main.py` make sure to fullfill prerequisites (see [this](#get-weights)), namely:

-* Either run jupyter notebook fully or
+* Either run jupyter notebook fully (better to run jupyter) or
 * launch `download_and_init.py` to downloaded weights, that are needed for program to run

 After folder `weights_variables` is populated with content, you can proceed to `main.py`.